openservicemesh/osm/tests/e2e/README.md

 ### Flags
 #### (TODO) Kubeconf selection
-Currently, test init will load a `Kubeconf` based on Defalut Kubeconf Loading rules.
+Currently, test init will load a `Kubeconf` based on default Kubeconf Loading rules.
 If Kind is used, the kubeconf is temporarily replaced and Kind's kubeconf is used instead.

 #### Container registry